sunbeam-labs/sunbeam/Readme.md

 doesn't change between samples.
 Thus, the way you'd specify the `filename_fmt` parameter would be `{sample}_L001_{rp}.fastq.gz`.

+### Defining genomes to align to

+The mapping rules will attempt to align all reads from all samples to all available genome sequences, and will also create some summary statistics and a visualization of alignments for each genome using [IGV].

+At a minimum the mapping configuration requires a path to a directory of genome files in fasta format (for alignment of reads), and the path to an IGV executable (for visualizing alignments against each genome).
+IGV version 2.3.68 is known to work.
+[Xvfb] also must be installed for IGV visualization.

+An example for the two required mapping configuration options, if you have a custom IGV install in `sunbeam/local/IGV`:

+    mapping:
+      genomes_fp: "/home/erik/OceanVirome/genomes"
+      igv_fp: "local/IGV/igv.sh"

+Some other settings specific to the mapping rules:

+- `keep_unaligned`: A boolean defining if unaligned reads should be kept in bowtie2's output, along with aligned reads.
+(Defaults to False.)
+- `igv_prefs`: A dictionary of IGV preferences to apply.
+(Defaults to a few basic rendering options.)

 ### Databases

 Currently, a number of the annotation and classification rules require specific